A Search For New Ways To Pay For Drugs That Cost A Mint

 That approach could spread out the payments, reducing the potential shock of a new treatment.
 "Plus we have the option here not just to turn it into a mortgage payment," he says, "but make that mortgage payment contingent on whether the apartment is really a good apartment or not.
 If the roof begins to leak, maybe we won't pay so much on the future payments."

-This strategy has already been put to use to pay for one gene therapy – Luxturna — which treats an inherited form of blindness at the cost of $850,000 per patient.
-The company that produces the therapy, Spark Therapeutics, has agreed to give payers a refund if a patients' vision hasn't improved sufficiently after two and a half years.
+This strategy has already been put to use to pay for one gene therapy – Luxturna — that treats an inherited form of blindness at the cost of $850,000 per patient.
+The company that produces the therapy, Spark Therapeutics, has agreed to give payers a refund if a patient's vision hasn't improved sufficiently after 2 1/2 years.

 New therapies may not work at all, or their effects may wear off over time.
 There should be some way to reflect the actual long-term value to a patient in the price of treatment, says Trusheim.

 He is eager to get funding schemes like this instituted now, because he expects to see another three dozen new expensive therapies coming to the market in just the next four years.
 Those include immune-system treatments called CAR-T for cancer, which may extend a person's life but may not be curative.
-It also includes gene therapies for diseases that up till now have had no treatment at all.
+It also includes gene therapies for diseases that up until now have had no treatment at all.

-"It could be really exciting," he says, "but it could also be really expensive as we're treating conditions never used to be able to treat."
+"It could be really exciting," he says, "but it could also be really expensive as we're treating conditions we never used to be able to treat."

 Many of these treatments are for rare diseases.
 There are about 7,000 rare diseases, so there could eventually be many products on the market.
-And because there are aren't many patients who would benefit from any given therapy, the costs of developing each novel treatment has to be recouped from a small number of patients.
+And because there aren't many patients who would benefit from any given therapy, the costs of developing each novel treatment have to be recouped from a small number of patients.
 That drives up the price.

 One biopharmaceutical company, Alnylam, prices its drugs for rare diseases in the range of $250,000 to $650,000, says Yvonne Greenstreet, the company's chief operating officer.
 Speaking at a recent meeting organized by the Milken Institute, she said the company has raised about $4 billion to develop the technology behind these medications.

-Her company focuses on a method, called RNA interference, that can block genetic messages.
+Her company focuses on a method called RNA interference that can block genetic messages.
 Unlike other forms of gene therapy, RNAi treatments typically need to be given periodically.
 Among other projects, the company has a novel hemophilia treatment in development.

 "I think it's important to remember that when you are focused on coming up with true innovation, it's a very capital-intensive, high-risk endeavor," she says.